Rhyming Patterns

-As your child begins to experiment with poetry, they’ll naturally start to explore different rhyming patterns.
-Rhyming patterns help bring an entire poem to life, making them feel more rhythmical and magical!
+As your child begins to experiment with poetry, they’ll naturally start to explore different rhyme schemes.
+A rhyme scheme helps bring an entire poem to life, making them feel more rhythmical and magical!

 This guide includes free expert advice, tips, and free resources about rhyme that your child can use when writing their own poems.

-Rhyming patterns (also known as rhyming schemes) in poetry involve using rhyming words at the end of poetry lines to follow a pattern of ending sounds throughout the poem.
+A rhyme scheme (also known as a rhyme pattern) involves using rhyming words at the end of lines to follow a pattern of ending sounds throughout the poem.

 Rhyming words are words that sound alike at the end, like dog and hog, or love and dove.